 7. Bamboo Helps to Hold the Soil Together

 Because bamboo is a grass, it has a very shallow root system — with rhizomes only populating the top 6 inches of the soil.
 The rest of the roots only spread around 14 inches deeper.
 But because the roots are so densely clumped, they do a great job at holding the top layer of the soil together, thus preventing soil erosion.

 8. Bamboo Helps Women Economics

 Seriously!
 The light weight of bamboo allows women to participate in the bamboo economy, giving them access to a potentially lucrative source of income, and can help secure them a place in decision-making in political, economic and public life.
 Some examples of products they can make with this self-sustaining resource are: bamboo briquettes, charcoal, incense sticks, and furniture.
 Pretty amazing, right?

-In our projects, we always plant clumping bamboo, allowing us to reap all of its amazing benefits without risking unintended harm — a win-win for the planet!
+In our tree planting projects, we always plant clumping bamboo, allowing us to reap all of its amazing benefits without risking unintended harm — a win-win for the planet!
 Want to learn more about how we’re sustainably planting bamboo and facilitating cutting-edge research on carbon sequestration?
 Check out our Philippines project to plant bamboo with us today!